aPureBase/arkenv/docs/features/validation.md

 In this scenario, the validation will fail when the number is negative or uneven.
 For example `-f -2` or `-f 5` would not pass.

-When a validation fails, it throws an exception with the given message.
+When a validation fails, it throws an exception with the given message and the actual value.